 1. Redefine those business goals

-Whatever your business, you’ve probably had to pivot what you offer or how you operate to at least soften the blow of Covid19.
-At worst you’ve been paralysed and you’ve had to scale back on costs as much as possible.
-It’s time to draw a line in the sign and revisit the goals you had for 2020.
-Don’t look back at what you’ve potentially lost, look forward to what is still achievable.
-Defining those business goals will help you to keep focus in this short window.
+Whatever your business, you’ve probably had to pivot what you offer or how you operate to at least soften the blow of Covid-19.
+At worst, you’ve been paralysed and you’ve had to scale back on costs as much as possible.
+If 2021 has continued to be much like 2020 and your mindset is full of what’s been lost as opposed to gained, it’s time to draw a line in the sand and revisit your goals.
+Forget what’s not happened.
+Give yourself a new focus on what can be achieved in the short few months to the end of the year.

 2. Review your target market